tanjustine/accidents-neuralnet/readme.txt

 ○ Topology: ​The topology of each experiment can be configured in the program by changing the integers inside the respective arrays.
 ○ Activation: ​Activation can be configured by inputting 1 for Relu or 0 for Sigmoid ○ Learning Rate and Momentum: ​This can be set by inputting the desired values in their respective functions.
 The program accepts decimal inputs.
 By default, both are set to 1.

+Acknowledgement
+I would like to thank Mr. Raphael Alampay for his guidance in this project and Dr. Kardi Teknomo for the dataset.